misterzirillo/Frabbit/README.md

 Overall the flow of the system is:

 1. Given a stream of values
-2. Pair each string with the last, putting the concattenated pairs on the logging channel.
+2. Pair each string with the last, putting the joined pairs on the logging channel.
 (This is the interesting part)
 3. Log each string